ocean2706/businessCore/README.md

 Scripting:
 At this moment we believe that is better to script using js.
 This means you will be able to use <link /> tag to reference external js ( most of them will be local, related to the source tree ) and  <script /> tag.
-Also that means all generators is required to parse js and generate code from js in order to implement some (if any)
+Also that means all generators is required to parse js and generate code from js in order to implement some (if any) code.

+It is the user choice to implement other kind of scripting but the main implementation engine (that we will provide) will fail to understand that code if no plugin provided.
+@Maybe another kind of language, more simple will be created.

+Rules of generation(@must be completed):
+-everything is public until specified elsewhere. if not public, private or protected must be used.

 #### Type notation
 We will use java-like standard notation ( reverse domain notation ) for type.
 This is interesting also for the autodetection system of import